alpha-dragon-org/project-transfer/README.md

 ## Project Transfer

-The project creators are open to any interested developers who want to explore ideas, backgrounds, and future directions.
+The project creators are open to any interested developers who want to explore ideas, backgrounds, and possible directions.

 The project token vault and trading fees currently route to Safes managed by the project creators.
 These Safes will expand to include the new project developers after selection.
 All governance, infrastructure, repositories, and community accounts will also be transferred over to the new development team.